-They'll order blood tests that can rule out other causes like viral hepatitis.
-Blood tests can also spot substances called autoantibodies, which suggest you've got an autoimmune disease.
-Other blood tests can tell if your liver has been damaged.
+They'll order blood tests that can rule out other conditions like viral hepatitis.
+Blood tests can also spot things called autoantibodies, which might be signs of an autoimmune disease.
+Other blood tests can tell whether your liver is damaged.

 Your doctor will do a liver biopsy.
-They take out a small piece of your liver and look at the cells under the microscope.
+They’ll take out a small piece of your liver and look at the cells under the microscope.

 If you don't have any symptoms of AIH, your doctor may decide not to treat you right away.
-Instead, you'll get blood tests and liver biopsies now and then to make sure your liver is still healthy.
+Instead, you'll have blood tests and liver biopsies now and then to make sure your liver is healthy.

 Treatment usually starts once you have symptoms or your doctor notices that your lab test results are getting worse.
-At first your doctor will likely suggest you take prednisone, a steroid that lessens inflammation.
-They might start you on a high dose, then lower it and add azathioprine (Imuran) or 6-mercaptopurine (Purinethol), which curbs your immune system.
+At first, they’ll probably prescribe prednisone, a steroid that eases inflammation.
+They might start you on a high dose and then lower it and add azathioprine (Imuran) or 6-mercaptopurine (Purinethol), which can weaken your immune system.

-Both drugs can have side effects.
-Steroids can make your bones weak, cause you to add pounds, and give you eye problems.
-Azathioprine and 6-mercaptopurine can lower the number of your white blood cells and raise your chances of getting cancer.
+These drugs can have side effects.
+Steroids can make your bones weak, cause you to gain weight, and give you eye problems.
+Azathioprine and 6-mercaptopurine can lower your number of white blood cells and raise your chances of getting cancer.

-After 3 years of treatment, 80% of people find their disease is under control.
+After 3 years of treatment, about 80% of people find that their condition is under control.
 You may be able to stop treatment while your doctor keeps an eye on your health.
 If your symptoms come back, you'll start treatment again.

-There are also lifestyle changes that can help keep you healthy.
-Eat healthy foods and plenty of fruits and vegetables, and stay away from alcohol.
-Don't take any drugs or supplements without checking first with your doctor.
+Lifestyle changes can help keep you healthy.
+Eat a balanced diet and plenty of fruits and vegetables, and stay away from alcohol.
+Don't take any drugs or supplements without checking with your doctor.